 Keeping an accurate idea of your blood glucose levels is an integral part of successful diabetes management.
 Blood glucose meters allow you to do this.

-Choosing the right meter will depend on the products available to you, the cost of test strips, NHS prescription availability and the most suitable device for your individual requirements.
+Choosing the right meter will depend on the products available to you, the cost of test strips (if you need to buy you our own), NHS prescription availability and the most suitable device for your individual requirements.

 Compare blood glucose meters